clayrisser/generator-github-project/generators/app/templates/template/shared/README.md

 ## Support on Beerpay (actually, I drink coffee)

-A ridiculous amount of coffee :coffee: :coffee: :coffee: was consumed in the process of building this project.
+A ridiculous amount of coffee ☕ ☕ ☕ was consumed in the process of building this project.

 [Add some fuel](https://beerpay.io/<%= githubUsername %>/<%= name %>) if you'd like to keep me going!